 The box that we reviewed was a July box and it was a huge hit with both of my boys.
-They loved the idea of planting some vegetables, all though they didn’t seem as keen to actually eat them.
-And the tiddler loved the idea of decorating a jar and wants to make more so we are currently eating copious amounts of marmalade, jam and anything else that comes in a jar in order to have an empty jar for him to decorate and then fill with wild flowers.
+They loved the idea of planting some vegetables, all though they didn’t seem as keen on the idea of actually eating them once ready!
+The tiddler loved decorating a jar and wants to make more so we are currently eating copious amounts of marmalade, jam and anything else that comes in a jar in order to have an empty ones for him to decorate and then fill with wild flowers.

 The main idea of these boxes is to reconnect children with nature by giving you some garden project ideas and I certainly think our box has met that objective.
 It had the boys talking, reading and thinking about nature for a good few hours and although it was educational it didn’t feel like that at all as they were too busy having fun to realise they were also learning.